CabeoC/PasswordWolfAPIverbose/README.md

 # PasswordWolfAPIverbose
 PowerShell script that generates random passwords using PasswordWolf API, written by ChatGPT and CabeoC.

 Run as normal user, and hit Enter to generate a random 20-char password.
 Enter option 1 to enter how many characters the password is.
 Option 2 to say how many passwords you want it to output.
-Hit Enter to call the API and print the password(s).
+Hit Enter to call the API and print the password(s) to your terminal in plain text.

 The Pretty Good Password Generator is a pretty good password generator at https://passwordwolf.com, where you can also find info about good password habbits, and documentation on the API.